 1. Start early.
-Since you know that a meltdown is likely, start the process of leaving the park at least half hour earlier than
+Since you know that a meltdown is likely, start the process of leaving the park half an hour earlier than you think

 2. Remember to acknowledge things from your child's perspective.
 Of course he doesn't want to leave the playground.
 When kids feel understood,

 they're more likely to do what we ask, even if they don't see any benefit for themselves.
 So EMPATHY is your magic wand.
-Make sure your child feels
+Make sure that your child

 3. Make it worth their while.
 This is not a bribe.
 This is an acknowledgment that your child needs something to move towards, and it helps

-you sidestep the power struggle because it gives your child a way to let go of what he's fighting for.
-Maybe it's the playground at big brother's school,
+you sidestep the power struggle because it gives your child a way to willingly let go of what he's fighting for.
+Maybe it's the playground at big brother's

-or the music he can choose in the car, or a snack in the car, or he gets to unlock the car.
-Maybe he simply needs the choice about whether he hops
+school, or the music he can choose in the car, or a snack in the car, or he gets to unlock the car.
+Maybe he simply needs the choice about whether

-out of the park like a kangaroo or zooms like a rocket.
-Whatever gives him a little hit of dopamine when he thinks about it, so he has a reason to
+he hops out of the park like a kangaroo or zooms like a rocket.
+Whatever gives him a little hit of dopamine when he thinks about it, so he has a reason

 4. Divide and Conquer.
 Too many children to corral?
 Put the baby on your back.
 Then enroll the four year old in your plan.
 If he gets